 We all have many apps installed on our smartphones.
 We use them for all kind of things that we could only dream about a few years ago.
-This is due to the ubiquitousness of mobile apps that tries to fill in everything electronically possible by the smartphone.
+This is due to the ubiquitousness of mobile apps that try to fill in everything electronically possible by the smart phone.
 Because of this, there are situations when we have more than one mobile app for even the simplest functionalities.

 The irony is that most of these apps have a fully responsive website counterpart performing the same functions.
 So why waste your precious disk space and your internet data on your smartphone by installing the native app?
 The average size of apps that we install from app stores would range from 30-200MB.
 Moreover, these app needs to updated every week!